camunda/camunda-docs-manual/site/src/documents/guides/installation-guide/wls/chapters/02-web-applications/01-install-rest.html.md

 9. Click **Finish** Button to complete the installation.

 After completing the wizard, REST API should be successfully installed on the application server.
-In some situations, you also have to start the web application manually from the **Domain Structure / <Your_Domain> / Deployments** page.
+In some situations, you also have to start the web application manually from the **Domain Structure / YOUR_DOMAIN / Deployments** page.